sbohljop/portfolio/FP-part3.md

 ### Overall Project Summary
 I split the creation of the storyboard into three parts: <br>
 1. The story design, project outline, data sketches, and data collection.<br>
-2. A draft of the storyboard, wireframes, user research, and interviews.<br>
+2. A draft of the storyboard and charts, wireframes, user research, and interviews.<br>
 3. The final storyboard version and a summary of all the backstage work.<br>

 #### Part 1